Catherine McLeod: Television

 On October 10, 1950, McLeod starred in "Criminal's Mark" on the TV version of Suspense.
 She made two guest appearances on the television series Perry Mason: Lorraine Ferrell in "The Case of the Vagabond Vixen" (1957) and Nora Huxley in "The Case of the Glittering Goldfish" (1959).
 In both roles, she played the wife of the murder victim, but was neither the defendant nor actual murderer.

-McLeod appeared in dozens of other series, including The Millionaire, Meet McGraw, Richard Diamond, Private Detective, Maverick with James Garner in the episode "A Rage for Vengeance," 77 Sunset Strip, Mickey Spillane's Mike Hammer, Bronco, Colt .45, Lawman (in the 1961 episode "The Prodigal Mother," with child actor Billy Booth), Bonanza, Hazel, Hawaiian Eye, Have Gun - Will Travel, The Outer Limits, The Virginian, Gunsmoke (as “Letty Rickers”, an abused wife of a homesteader turned cowardly killer in S2E29’s “Wrong Man” - played by her real-life husband Don Keefer), and the "Ten Thousand Horses Singing" episode of Studio One opposite James Dean and John Forsythe.
+McLeod appeared in dozens of other series, including The Millionaire, Meet McGraw, Richard Diamond, Private Detective, Maverick with James Garner in the episode "A Rage for Vengeance," 77 Sunset Strip, Mickey Spillane's Mike Hammer, Bronco, Colt .45, Lawman (in the 1961 episode "The Prodigal Mother," with child actor Billy Booth), Bonanza, Hazel, Hawaiian Eye, Have Gun – Will Travel, The Outer Limits, The Virginian, Gunsmoke (as "Letty Rickers", an abused wife of a homesteader turned cowardly killer in S2E29's "Wrong Man" – played by her real-life husband Don Keefer), and the "Ten Thousand Horses Singing" episode of Studio One opposite James Dean and John Forsythe.

 McLeod's greatest impact upon American consciousness by far, however, was as purveyor of one of the most ubiquitous catchphrases of its era when she portrayed the woman in the 1963 headache remedy Anacin television commercial, who plaintively but irritably said, "Mother, please!
 I'd rather do it myself!"
 The announcer's voiceover would then intone, "Sure you have a headache... tense, irritable.... but don't take it out on her."

 Personal life

-McLeod married Bill Gerds (January 30, 1947 - 1949) (divorced), who was then a dental student in San Francisco.
-They eloped to Reno on January 3, 1947.
-McLeod's second husband was actor Don Keefer, 7 May 1950 until her death on 11 May 1997 having three children together.
+McLeod married San Francisco dental student Bill Gerds in 1947.
+They divorced in 1949.
+McLeod's second husband was actor Don Keefer.
+They were married from May 7, 1950, until her death in 1997.
+They had three children.